CH PEOPLE.jpeg

 What do homeowners own?

 Each Shepherd Village homeowner owns his/her own home, and the land under and immediately around it.
-Through the homeowners association, homeowners also own a share of the Common House, chicken and garden sheds, workshop and land.
+Through the homeowners association, homeowners also own a share of the Common House, chicken coop and garden shed, workshop and about seven acres of conservation and common land areas.

 What if I own a Shepherd Village home and decide to sell later?